Text-to-SQL Data Synthesis Pipeline

 1. Overview

-The core objective of the Text-to-SQL Data Synthesis Pipeline is to create high-quality question-answer data for each sample—including training prompts and chain-of-thought reasoning—by cleaning and augmenting existing Text-to-SQL data.
-This pipeline enables one-click processing from raw data to final training data, and currently supports the following two data generation modes:
+The core objective of the Text-to-SQL Data Synthesis Pipeline is to refine and expand existing Text-to-SQL data, generating high-quality question-answer pairs for each sample that include training prompts and chain-of-thought (CoT) reasoning.
+This pipeline automates the entire process from raw data to final training data with a single command.
+It currently supports two data generation modes:

 Supported Application Scenarios:

-- Filters, augments, and enhances existing data to generate high-quality training data
+- Filter, expand, and enhance existing datasets to produce high-quality training data.

 - Data Synthesis Mode:

-- Generates training data directly from the database
+- Directly generate training data from database schemas.

-- Feature: No existing data samples required, zero-shot initialization
+- Feature: Zero-shot initialization — no existing data samples required.

 Processing Workflow: